rubenandrebarreiro/ibm-qiskit-global-summer-school-2023/README.md

 ## Description

 > The [**_IBM's Qiskit Global Summer School 2023_**](https://www.qiskit.org/events/summer-school-2023/) from [**_IBM Quantum_**](https://www.quantum-computing.ibm.com/) is a two-week intensive summer program designed to empower the quantum researchers and developers of tomorrow with the know-how to explore the world of quantum computing, as well as refresh and sharpen the industry professional's skills.
-This fourth-annual summer school will focus foundationally on quantum computing by taking a **back-to-basics** approach, with a look at making the **transition** from **theory to implementation**.
+This fourth-annual summer school will focus foundationally on quantum computing by taking a **back-to-basics** approach, looking at making the **transition** from **theory to implementation**.

 > **IMPORTANT**
 >